 - Dependent acquires other insurance

-In some instances, employees lose other coverage which can trigger the special 30-day window to change coverage.
+In some instances, employees lose health coverage which can trigger the special 30-day window to change coverage.
 If an employee divorces, for example, their spouse may remove them from another plan, giving access to yours.
-These losses can trigger special enrollment:
+These cases of losing health insurance coverage can trigger special enrollment:

 Change in employment status